erwald/blog/README.md

 ## Style Guide

-- Use italics for emphasis.
+- Use italics for emphasis, titles of works & terms & phrases in non-English languages.
-- Use bold (styled as underlined) for key terms & phrases.
+- Use bold (styled as underlined) for key terms & phrases & for content warnings.
 - Explanatory or clarifying sentences may be put in parentheses and italics.
 - Code snippets & anything that might appear in code may be put in code tags.